SharpSync/docs/datasources/netsuite/markdown/advanced_boms.md

   }
 ]
 ```
-However for a different type of assembly you might not require the cutting part as that is subcontracted out, so you have a different set of steps (Let's call this `Set 2`):
+However for a different type of assembly you might not require the cutting part as that is subcontracted out, so you have a different set of steps (Let's call this <span style='color:orange'>Set 2</span>):

 ```json
 [